-We store product inventory in five leased and two company owned and operated warehouses located in the Midwest, Southwest and on the East and West coasts of the U.S. as well as in France and Switzerland.
+We store product inventory in warehouses located in the Midwest, Southwest and on the East and West coasts of the U.S. as well as in France and Switzerland.
 The inventory is located in these warehouses based on analysis of customer demand to provide superior service and product availability.